dotnet/arcade/Documentation/Darc.md

 Occasionally, automatic assignment is turned off for various reasons but we may still need to assign a specific build to a channel.

 This can be done with the `add-build-to-channel` command.
-It takes two
+It takes three
 parameters:
 - Name of the channel you want to assign a build to
 - BAR build id of the build to assign to the specified channel.
 This can be found by looking at the "Publish to Build Asset Registry" leg of an official build.
+- Publishing infra version - 3, for V3 publishing.

 **Parameters**

 - `--id` - **(Required)**.
 BAR id of build to assign to channel.
 - `--channel` - **(Required)**.
 Channel to assign build to.
+- `--publish-infra-version` - **(Required)**.
+Publishing infrastructure version.
 - `--source-branch` - Branch that should be used as base for the promotion build.
 - `--source-sha` - SHA that should be used as base for the promotion build.
 - `--validate-signing` - Perform signing validation.